Simvo/SIMVO/readme.md

 ### Which Branch?

 It is simple, everything goes on dev.
 Any PR to master will be rejected promptly.
 Our workflow makes it so the master branch is copied directly to the server.
-Just to be clear again, branch off of dev and compare with dev!
+Just to be clear again, branch off dev and compare with dev!

 ## Security Vulnerabilities